Job description – Public Affairs Director Nordics

 - Degree in environmental sciences, policy and public affairs, communication or similar.

-- Experience in regulatory affairs and advocacy.
+- Experience in regulatory affairs and advocacy and ability to create an advocacy agenda.

 - Networking and communication skills.
 Strong ability to build relationships and coalitions.